jack-morgan/Personal-Website/_posts/2017-09-08-Titanic-Machine-Learning-Introduction.md

 ```
 ![df_train_head](https://github.com/jack-morgan/Personal-Website/raw/gh-pages/Images/titanic_head.png "Train DataFrame")

-It is clear that all the variables are not needed; for this project only

 Before delving into the problem, it is best to visualise the data first.
 Using `seaborn`'s `countplot` method we can gain insight into the distribution of survivors based on sex

 ```python